Preliminary analysis

 A better format is the following:

-1. Objective: The non-functional requirement under consideration.
+1. Objective: The quality attribute requirement under consideration.
 Define the quality attribute (performance, security, usability, etc).

-2. Scenario: Describe conditions under which to test the non-functional requirement.
+2. Scenario: Describe conditions under which to test the quality attribute requirement.
 This may involve setting up certain environmental conditions or specifying user interactions.
 The scenario corresponds to the Given part of the Given/When/Then format.

 3. Criteria: Outline the metrics to collect.
 Specify their thresholds or acceptable ranges using percentiles.